Killswitch Engage: As Daylight Dies (2006–2007)

 The album's first single, "My Curse", peaked at number 21 on the Hot Mainstream Rock Tracks chart, and is featured in the video games Sleeping Dogs, Guitar Hero III: Legends of Rock, Burnout Dominator and Burnout Paradise and is available as downloadable content for the Rock Band series.
 "The Arms of Sorrow" peaked at number 31 on the same chart.
 The band's cover of Dio's "Holy Diver", originally recorded for a Kerrang! compilation album titled High Voltage, peaked at number 12 on the Mainstream Rock charts.
 Early in 2007, the band had to cancel three of its European tour dates with The Haunted due to Dutkiewicz's back problems.
 He required emergency back surgery and was replaced on the tour by Soilwork guitarist Peter Wichers.

 Due to Dutkiewicz's back problems in early 2007, he was replaced by Damageplan and The Mercy Clinic frontman Patrick Lachman during the No Fear Tour.
 Dutkiewicz recovered and was able to finish the No Fear tour, and the band began filming its video for As Daylight Diess second single, "The Arms of Sorrow".
 On August 6, 2007, Dutkiewicz was forced to leave the Warped Tour so he could fully recover from his back surgery and continue daily physical therapy.
 He was replaced by Killswitch's guitar technician Josh Mihlek for select songs, until his return on August 14, 2007.
+In October they toured Europe, then embarking on a US co headlining tour with Lamb of God in the Winter.